Family of High-Chern-Number Orbital Magnets in Twisted Rhombohedral Graphene: Electrical and magnetic switching of high-Chern-number orbital magnets

 \section{Electrical and magnetic switching of high-Chern-number orbital magnets}

 To reveal the underlying band topology, we performed measurements at higher magnetic fields.
 In general, the Hall resistance plateau of an incompressible Chern insulator follows the dispersion $C = \frac{h}{e}\frac{\partial n}{\partial B}$ according to the Středa relation~\cite{streda1982quantised}, which links the change in carrier density with magnetic field to the Chern number $C$.
 In the twisted $(1+3)$ device, the Hall plateau at $\nu = 1$ shifts with magnetic field with a slope corresponding to $C = 3$ as shown in Fig.~\ref{fig:4}a (dotted line as a guide to the eye).
-A line cut along this $C = 3$ trajectory is presented in Fig.~\ref{fig:4}c, showing that $R_\mathrm{yx}$ begins to saturate near 4~T at a value close to $|R_\mathrm{yx}| = h/3e^2$ (slightly higher), consistent with a Chern number of 3 predicted by our calculations (Fig.~\ref{fig:1}c).
+A line cut along this $C = 3$ trajectory is presented in Extended Data~\ref{fig:ED4}, showing that $R_\mathrm{yx}$ begins to saturate near 4~T at a value close to $|R_\mathrm{yx}| = h/3e^2$ (slightly higher).
+The fitting of the dispersion of $R_\mathrm{xx}$ minimum as a function of \textit{B} also yields a Chern slope of 3 (Extended Data~\ref{fig:ED4}), consistent with $C=3$ predicted by our calculations (Fig.~\ref{fig:1}c).
 This observation indicates that electrons are polarized into a single valley as a result of strong electron-electron interactions.
-In addition to the $\nu = 1$ dispersion, we observe an $R_\mathrm{yx}$ hot spot emerging near $\nu = 1.5$, following a dispersion consistent with a Chern number $C = 2$ (Fig.~\ref{fig:4}a).
-Similar integer anomalous Hall features at fractional fillings have been reported in moiré graphene systems, arising from the doubling of the moiré unit cell driven by electron correlations (\textit{e.g.} charge density wave) ~\cite{polshyn2022topological,xie2021fractional}.
-The measured Chern number depends on the Berry curvature distribution across the reconstructed band and can yield folded subbands carrying a Chern number smaller than or equal to that of the parent band~\cite{polshyn2022topological,xie2021fractional}.
-There is also the possibility that this state is more exotic, \textit{i.e.} cannot be described by a mean-field framework, given that it occurs at partial fillings of a band \cite{tan2024wavefunction}.
-At $\nu = 3$, shown in Fig.~\ref{fig:4}e, the $R_\mathrm{yx}$ hot spot disperses along approximately $C = -3$, indicating that the electrons now occupy the opposite valley compared to $\nu = 1$.
 Another $(1+3)$ device exhibiting quantized $R_\mathrm{yx}$ around $\nu=3$ near zero \textit{B} is shown in Extended Data~\ref{fig:ED5}.
+In addition to the integer fillings, we also observe an $R_\mathrm{yx}$ hot spot emerging near $\nu = 1.5$, following a dispersion consistent with a Chern number $C = 2$ (Fig.~\ref{fig:4}a), pointing toward the possibility of exotic correlated phases such as a topological charge density wave, which combines broken translational symmetry with nontrivial topology~\cite{polshyn2022topological,xie2021fractional}.
+While a quantitative Středa analysis of $R_\mathrm{xx}$ near $\nu = 1.5$ is challenging in the current sample due to the proximity to the $\nu = 2$ correlation peak, this observation highlights the system as an intriguing platform for future exploration of interaction-driven phases.